 slide 1

 Friends and family questionnaire - this is the questionnaire, patients can complete about the service we offer.
 It allows patients to comment on the experience they had with us and advise us of anything we could have done differently.
-Here are the results of the April to August 2024 responses to date.
+Here are the results of the April to November 2024 responses to date.
 Click here.

 UK Health Security Agency Advice - we have been notified that measles is now circulating in England and the World Health Organisation has warned that Europe is likely to see an increase of infections and is encouraging all to seek vaccination where necessary.
 Please see the NHS link on measles for further information - please click here.
 If you are unsure about your vaccination history, you can check your status via your online access to your medical record, via your NHS App or by contacting us via our on-line contact form (see online services above).